List of awards and nominations received by Gwen Stefani

 Stefani's only Grammy Award as a solo artist is the award for Best Rap/Sung Collaboration for the song "Let Me Blow Ya Mind" in 2002.
 She won two MTV Video Music Awards in 2005, including Best Choreography for "Hollaback Girl" and Best Art Direction for "What You Waiting For?"
 At the Teen Choice Awards, Stefani won all four nominations that she received, including Choice Breakout, Best Female Video, and Choice Collaboration for "Rich Girl".
 Also, she was named the World's Best New Female Artist at the World Music Awards in 2005.
 Overall, Stefani has received 49 awards from 126 nominations.

 Academy of Country Music Awards

-The Academy of Country Music Awardss is an annual awards ceremony created by the Academy of Country Music in 1966.
+The Academy of Country Music Awards is an annual awards ceremony created by the Academy of Country Music in 1966.
 Stefani has received one nomination.